The Retrofit Double Glazing Story for aluminium and timber joinery

 Double glazing provides all these benefits, and more.
 Crucially, double glazed windows help reduce the likelihood of condensation, which keeps your home drier and healthier, all year round.
 But it’s also what you can’t see that makes the difference – the componentry engineered into every window ensures there is a high-performance product for every situation.

-Retrofit double glazing is the process of replacing your existing single glazing with double glazed units.
+Retrofit double glazing is the process of replacing your existing single glazing with double glazed units using your existing joinery.
 The process is quick and unobtrusive.
 The only difference you will notice is a more comfortable temperature all year round.

-Double Glazing: Double glazing from Metro is an Insulated Glass Unit (IGU) that is assembled and sealed in a controlled factory environment.
+Double glazing from Metro Performance Glass is an Insulated Glass Unit (IGU) that is assembled and sealed in a controlled factory environment.
 Having two pieces of glass in the double glazed unit allows each pane to be different to meet varied performance requirements.
 Combining these two different pieces of glass with gas in between and a Warm Edge 3 spacer bar will give you an even greater level of performance.
-Metro Performance Glass Double Glazing units are also regularly tested by Branz compliant to EN1279.
+Metro Performance Glass double glazing units are also regularly tested by BRANZ, compliant to EN1279.
 Wherever you are located from the bottom of New Zealand (Southland region), to the west or east coast all the way up to the top of New Zealand (Northland region) and whether it is a busy or noisy city, Metro Performance Glass has a range of double glazing options to suit your home.

 Double glazing components: